Math Anxiety in Children

 What is math anxiety?

 Math anxiety is a feeling of tension or discomfort when your child thinks about or works on math.
 Your child may have mild anxiety that happens at certain times, such as before a timed test.
-He may have severe anxiety any time he has to do math.
+He or she may have severe anxiety any time he or she has to do math.

 What increases my child's risk for math anxiety?

-Your child may have an anxiety disorder that makes him worry about how he is doing.
-He may think he is not good at math even if he has good math skills.
-He may have a learning disability that prevents him from being able to do math.
-A learning disability means your child has trouble with an academic skill even though tests show he is intelligent.
-Your child may develop math anxiety if he did poorly in a past math class or if he sees math anxiety in a parent.
+Your child may have an anxiety disorder that makes him or her worry about how he or she is doing.
+Your child may think he or she is not good at math even if he or she has good math skills.
+He or she may have a learning disability that prevents him or her from being able to do math.
+A learning disability means your child has trouble with an academic skill even though tests show he or she is intelligent.
+Your child may develop math anxiety if he or she did poorly in a past math class or if he or she sees math anxiety in a parent.